 - Take high blood pressure medicine if your healthcare provider prescribes it, and follow the healthcare provider's directions carefully.

 - Have regular blood pressure checks by your healthcare provider.

 What should I include in my diet to control high blood pressure?

-- Eat foods that are lower in fat, salt, and calories such as skim or 1% milk, fresh vegetables and fruit, and plain rice and pasta.
-(Ask your doctor or health care provider for a more detailed list of salt-free foods to eat.)
+- Eat foods that are lower in fat, salt, and calories, such as skim or 1% milk, fresh vegetables and fruits, and whole grain, rice, and pasta.
+(Ask your doctor or healthcare provider for a more detailed list of salt-free foods to eat.)

 - Use flavorings, spices, and herbs to make foods tasty without using salt.

-- Avoid or cut down on butter and margarine, regular salad dressings, fatty meats, whole milk dairy products, fried foods, and salted snacks.
+- Avoid or cut down on butter and margarine, regular salad dressings, fatty meats, whole milk dairy products, fried foods, processed foods or fast foods, and salted snacks.